Frequently Asked Questions

 Do Not Sell My Personal Information.
 What is this and what does it mean?

 Under the CCPA, a California consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
 This right is referred to as the right to opt out.
 TMS may sell limited information about its consumers, including basic contact information, date of birth, residence purpose and type, loan balance and monthly mortgage payment, and insurance policy details, where allowable, for a valid business purpose.
 We may sell such information to insurance companies and/or loan refinance companies.
-This is disclosed in our Federal Privacy Notice, which we sent you at the beginning of our relationship, and which we continue to send you annually.
-If you’d like to reference it, a copy is always available on our Privacy Policy website here.
+This is disclosed in our Federal Privacy Notice, which we sent you along with the Notice of Sale.
+If you’d like to reference it, a copy is always available on our website.

 If you’d like to opt out, you may do so by: